Ripped From the Headlines: a Pharma Bro Update

 A complimentary service in our hedge fund education offerings is the IPI Career Network.
 This annual subscription network (the “IPICN”) includes access to recordings of our Speaker Series webinars, and to future online events.
 There are also discounts on all our hedge fund courses, including “How Does a Hedge Fund Really Work?” and the Henley Executive Hedge Fund Program.
 Membership of the IPICN gives access to our online mentoring platform and our jobs board, featuring openings at hedge fund industry employers who recognise the value of our hedge funds training.
 And as normal life returns to the global financial centres, we will be resuming our popular “Networking Cocktails” events, with free invitations to IPICN members.

 If you are looking for hedge fund education in bite-sized pieces, then you can also find the hedge fund certification program presented as individual hedge fund courses on our website.
-These modules are also available for corporate training departments in customized cohorts – we can put together any number of the relevant modules in a tailored configuration, focusing on specific needs of company staff.
+These modules are also available for corporate training departments in customized cohorts – we can put together any number of the relevant modules in a tailored configuration, focusing on the specific needs of company staff.
 Employees can take the course at the same time in a restricted cohort.
 The company can also add a member of management as a program faculty member.
+See your options on our Hedge Fund Professional Certification.

 For more information, contact Lisa So at email@example.com.